Gophers' Tanner Morgan misses start at Penn State because of head injury

-STATE COLLEGE, PA. – Quarterback Tanner Morgan, who had started 45 consecutive games for the Gophers, will not start Saturday night's game at No. 16 Penn State because of a head injury suffered the previous week at Illinois.
+STATE COLLEGE, PA. – Quarterback Tanner Morgan, who had started 45 consecutive games for the Gophers, missed Saturday night's game at No. 16 Penn State because of a head injury suffered the previous week at Illinois.

-Redshirt freshman Athan Kaliakmanis, who finished the game at Illinois, was in line to make his first career start in the frenzied atmosphere of an expected 107,000 at Beaver Stadium during Penn State's "White Out'' game.
+Redshirt freshman Athan Kaliakmanis, who finished the game at Illinois, made his first career start in the frenzied atmosphere of an expected 107,000 at Beaver Stadium during Penn State's "White Out" game.

 Morgan participated in early pregame warmups but returned to the full-padded warmups wearing his jersey and sweatpants.

 Kaliakmanis completed two of six passes for 17 yards with two interceptions in relief of Morgan last week.
-For the season, the Antioch, Ill., native was 5-for-11 for 84 yards and had rushed seven times for 5 yards entering Saturday's game.
+For the season, the Antioch, Ill., native was 5-for-11 for 84 yards and had rushed seven times for 5 yards entering Saturday.

-Cole Kramer, a fourth-year sophomore from Eden Prairie, was the Gophers' other option to start at quarterback.

 Gophers defensive coordinator Joe Rossi grew up in Pittsburgh and attended Central Catholic High School.
 He had teammates who played at both Pittsburgh and Penn State, and this week he was asked if he was a Pitt fan or Penn State fan as a youth.